MainulDip/JavaEveryday/java-lang-basic-102.md

 - We can use the abstract keyword for declaring top-level classes (Outer class) as well as inner classes as abstract

-- If a class contains at least one abstract method then compulsory should declare a class as abstract
+- If a class contains at least one abstract method then the class required to be declared as `abstract`

 - If the Child class is unable to provide implementation to all abstract methods of the Parent class then we should declare that Child class as abstract so that the next level Child class should provide implementation to the remaining abstract method